- Dermal filler treatments soften facial lines and restore lost volume for a rejuvenated appearance

 Hyaluronic acid fillers

-Juvederm (Voluma, Volbella, Vollure, and Ultra), Restylane (Silk, Lyft, Refyne, and Defyne), and Belotero are the leading brands of HA fillers.
-The cost per vial of HA filler typically ranges between $600 and $1,000.
+Juvederm (Voluma, Volbella, Vollure and Ultra), Restylane (Silk, Lyft, Refyne and Defyne), and Belotero are the leading brands of hyaluronic acid fillers.
+The cost per vial typically ranges from $600–$1,000.

 The treatment area and your personal needs and goals dictate how many syringes of filler you require.
 For example, the average lip injection treatment costs $800–$1,600 (one to two syringes) while a cheek augmentation typically costs around $2,000 (two to four syringes).

 Calcium hydroxylapatite (CaHA) is a biocompatible compound that can stimulate skin cells to produce new collagen.